-So my advice for those trying to use hymns in modern worship is to stop trying.
-Stop trying to include hymns, and instead try only to use good, meaningful songs.
-That will inevitably include hymns.
-When I plan worship, I look for songs that have good theological depth, are singable and fit the direction of the service I am planning for.
+So when I plan worship, I look for songs that have good theological depth, are singable and fit the direction of the service I am planning for.
 It doesn’t matter if they are hymns or contemporary songs, and nowadays I often don’t even notice.
 If your worship repertoire is devoid of hymns altogether, than you are missing some powerful tools for leading meaningful worship.
 There are a lot of good reasons to include hymns in the modern worship repertoire, but there are a lot of bad reasons as well.
 As with all things in worship, the key is to be intentional and thoughtful.

 Many hymns contain a great theological depth that can be rare in any form of worship.
 The song “Before the Throne of God Above” contains one of the greatest summaries of Christ’s atoning work outside the scriptures themselves.
 Hymns can also be accessible to many generations.
-Though most hymns may be familiar with only older generations, some will be able to connect with all ages.
+Though most hymns may be familiar with only older generations, some will be able to connect with all ages, especially hymns modernized.

 There are probably very few people in your congregation of any age who don’t know “I Surrender All” or “How Great Thou Art.”
 In addition, hymns can fit many styles of worship.
 “Mighty to Save” would sound awfully strange on a pipe organ, and “How Great Is Our God” might sound a little strange coming from a gospel choir, but “Amazing Grace” can sound natural coming from a grey haired piano player or a millennial with an acoustic guitar and skinny jeans.